-I have previously deployed an app using Heroku, which I think was really easy for a newbie like me.
-Recently, I tried using AWS to deploy an app and found Lightsail (there is a $5-fee and a month-free trial).
-Using the instructions I found from the book “Flask by Example” by Gareth Dwyer, I was able to deploy an app using AWS.
+I've previously deployed an app using Heroku.
+Recently, I tried using AWS to deploy a Flask app and found Lightsail (there is a $5-fee and a month-free trial, as of this writing).
+Using the instructions I found from the book "Flask by Example" by Gareth Dwyer, I was able to deploy an app using AWS.

 From looking at available documentation on deploying Flask apps using AWS, it looks like Lightsail is new and much easier than how others have done it in the past, which involves using, in one instance, a virtual private cloud (VPC) and then EC2.
 This looked like a lot of steps.
 But I chanced upon Lightsail and I didn't have to go through many steps as that example I have seen.
 Here are the steps I used to deploy using Lightsail on AWS.

 Went to Lightsail site from the AWS Services site.

 Clicked on the "Create instance" button on the Amazon Lightsail site.

 Chose "OS only".

 Clicked on "Create" button found below the page, letting the instance take the default name.
 It will take a while for the instance to become active.